 Saline Breast Implants

 These implants are filled with sterile saltwater.
 One of the benefits of saline is that the implants are placed in the chest when they are empty.
-This allows your plastic surgeon to change how much solution is added until the breasts are the desired size and symmetrical.
+This allows your plastic surgeon to change how much saline solution is added until the breasts are the desired size and symmetrical.

 Inflating your new and improved ‘girls’ later also means your incisions are smaller, so you can enjoy minimal scarring in your future!
 Plus, saline implants can be inserted under the arm or even through the belly button for almost no scarring at all.